 - Walking stick for extra support during challenging treks

-- Lunch box along with sufficient water to keep you energised during the trek
+- Lunch box along with sufficient water to keep you energized during the trek

-- In case you have a heavy baggage, there are porters at the trail heads who can assist with the bag or heavy camera equipment.
+- In case you have heavy baggage, there are porters at the trailheads who can assist with the bag or heavy camera equipment.

 Gorilla Families for Rwanda Gorilla Trekking Safari Tours